pgzisis/cic-fridays-react-course/README.md

 When you are done, don't forget to commit your changes!

-You can continue to the next exercise with: `git checkout props`
+You can continue to the next exercise with: `git checkout conditional-rendering`

 ## Going to exercises